[Interview] Lead Green MEP: 'The economic system is failing farmers'

 I think a key political agenda will be: will there be room for investment?
 And the big challenge is: will austerity come back to Europe?

 You see in the research what austerity has done.
-It cut our social spending, so it killed our social welfare system, and exactly where it hit the hardest you see the rise of the far-right.
+It cut our social spending, so it killed our social welfare system, and exactly where it hit the hardest you see the rise of the far right.
 And there is a danger that austerity comes back because some of these conservative politicians are again saying 'no, but, you know, budget discipline is the most important thing we need'.
 Sorry, in a world where we are in a global race, where we are going to reform our entire economy, and the same conservatives put the signature on climate neutrality in 2050, that means a completely different economy.

 With Ukraine, a very unstable democracy on our borders, where we have to invest, where we know we have to be more self-reliant as Europe because we can't rely on the United States like we used to.
 These are massive investment programmes.
 And if, on top of that, we say 'oh, but we have to have austerity', then we are really forgetting about the social fabric.
 That's one of the biggest dangers when you talk about social Europe, the return of the austerity agenda, and let me be very clear: we will fight against that.